-Sending regular email newsletters is an easy opportunity to inform your subscribers on new products or services available in your inventory; provide the brief information on the upcoming discounts, special offers or holiday sell-outs; or just share the latest updates from your blog.
+Sending regular email newsletters is an easy opportunity to inform your subscribers on new products or services available in your inventory; provide brief information on the upcoming discounts, special offers, or holiday sell-outs; or just share the latest updates from your blog.

 So choose your email marketing service and start your email campaign without hesitation, it’s well worth it.
 Here is the list of 5 services for sending email newsletters to your subscribers, check them out and pick the most appropriate one for your campaign.

 According to MailChimp statistics of 2018, the most opened emails with an open rate of 27.35% relate to hobbies.
 This means that if you run a lifestyle blog, share your cooking recipes, sew fashion clothes or create unique do-it-yourself tuts, you’ve got good chances to make a successful email marketing campaign as well as engage a big audience.

 If you’ve got enough readers’ emails to share your updates with, there is nothing that prevents you from starting to send your newsletters right away.
 But if not, please check out our guide on how to capture emails without irritating your visitors and collect as many subscribers as possible during the shortest time.